Anderson-Tsai-1/Anderson-Tsai-1/README.md

 ## Hi there 👋
+I am a High Skooler transitioning into College at Texas A&M
 <!--
 **Anderson-Tsai-1/Anderson-Tsai-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.